JDM95aus/Project_OpenSourceTerracore_P.O.S.T./TheChoice.md

 "Why are you not building the solution?"

-*When a politician gives a speech about food security, ask them: "Why are you not funding the deployment of P.O.S.T. synthesizers?"*
+*When a politician gives a speech about food security, ask them: "Why are you not funding the deployment of Food Synthesizers?"*

 *When a charity runs an ad about famine, ask them: "Why are you not manufacturing these machines for the communities you serve?"*

 When a food corporation reports record profits, ask them:
-*"Why are you not using your factories to build these instead # of products that rely on artificial scarcity?"*
+*"Why are you not using your factories to build these instead of products that rely on artificial scarcity?"*

-## This is Not a Protest.
+This is Not a Protest.
 It is a Re-framing. many of the leaders, organisations and corporations need this necessary push.
 I agree that they should not need it, but it is a profoundly sad fact that without it, Greed will only multiply.

 # We are not asking for permission.
 We are building the future without them.